wanning-lee-2018/IS212-Software-Project-Management/README.md

 # IS212-Software-Project-Management

-This repository contains the project artefacts that are used for developing a web application using the Agile Scrum software project management methodology as part of a school module, which includes:
+This repository contains the project artefacts that are used for developing a web application using the Agile Scrum software project management methodology as part of a school module.
+The project was completed by 6 team members including myself and the project artefacts are extracted from the project repository and edited to run only locally (on local machines).

+The project artefacts includes:
 - Codes (first release)
 - System Design diagrams (using the C4 architecture model)
   - Context diagram